 The Red Light, Purple Light intervention focuses on a series of music- and movement-based circle time games that can be used to promote young children's self-regulation at home and at school.
 In this online course, you will learn everything they need to know to implement Red Light, Purple Light successfully.

-The required text for the course is: "Stop, Think, Act: Integrating Self-Regulation in the Early Childhood Classroom" by Megan McClelland and Shauna Tominey.
+The recommended text for the course is: "Stop, Think, Act: Integrating Self-Regulation in the Early Childhood Classroom" by Megan McClelland and Shauna Tominey.
 As part of the course, you will receive access to the intervention training manual as well as additional resources so that you can implement this intervention successfully and help the children in your life develop the self-regulation skills they need to thrive!

 Upon completion of this course, you will receive a certificate for 6 hours of professional development training from Oregon State University.